OpenSourceEconomics/epp_topics/src/epp_topics/python_basics/if_conditions/screencast/slides.md

 </div>
 <div>

-- What is not a boolean can be converted to a boolean
+- What is not a Boolean can be converted to a Boolean
 - This conversion happens implicitly after `if` and `elif`
 - Can be useful and elegant but might compromise readability
 - Rules of thumb: